j0rd1smit/Hello_world_of_metric_learning/README.md

 Let's get started with the loss function.
 We will be using the Contrastive Loss function:
 $$ L = [d_{pos}]_+ + [m - d_{neg}]_+ = max(0, d_{pos}) + max(0, m - d_{neg}) $$

-In this function, $d_{pos}$ is the distance between similar instances, $d_{neg}$ is the distance between dissimilar cases and $m$ is the margin.
-The first part of the formula measure how far apart all the similar examples are.
-The second part measures how far apart all the dissimilar pairs are.
+In this function, $d_{pos}$ is the distance between similar instance tuples, $d_{neg}$ is the distance between dissimilar instance tuples, and $m$ is the margin.
+The first part of the formula measures how far apart all the similar instances are, minimizing this part ensures that similar instances will be clustered to gather.
+The second part measures how far apart all the dissimilar pairs are, minimizing this part ensures that the different cluster will be as separable as possible.

-Now the first thing we have to is translate this bit of math in usable pytorch code.
-We can to that as follows:
+Now the first thing we have to do is translate this bit of math in usable PyTorch code.
+In this case we will be using the euclidean distance metric, which gives us the following loss function:
 ```
 class ContrastiveLoss(nn.Module):
     def __init__(self, margin, *, eps:float=1e-9):